 Valsecchi spent a day being Kimi Raikkonen 4 March, 2013 Davide Valsecchi wears Kimi Raikkonen’s overalls during Barcelona testing Davide Valsecchi, the reigning GP2 Series champion, spent a day of testing ‘being Kimi Raikkonen’ and has revealed he will never forget Lotus’ offer of a role in Formula 1 this year.
 We reported last month that the 26-year-old Italian risks becoming the first ever GP2 title winner who might never sit on a F1 grid.
 But he will at least be Lotus’ reserve driver in 2013, and on Saturday was called up to test the impressive new black and red E21 when Raikkonen called in sick with food poisoning.
 “I used Kimi’s seat, overalls, shoes … everything except the underwear,” he said in Barcelona, after Romain Grosjean dashed from Paris to replace him.
 Valsecchi said he was happy with the brief opportunity to drive, but Italy’s Tuttosport sensed his disappointment at failing to secure a proper race seat.
 “There have been calls,” he is quoted as saying, “but they were all asking for sponsors, and all I offer is a Fiat Punto,” Valsecchi joked.
 “Lotus was the only one to call me and really propose something to me,” he revealed.
 “If one day I become the best in the world, I will remember it.”
-(GMM) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GMM) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.